Abraham Lincoln, the First Republican President

 Later, in the Civil War, after some shifting factions (which result in the the Free Soil and Know Nothing parties) the Federalist line became “the Union” and the Anti-Federalist line became “the Confederacy”.

-In the Civil War Lincoln leads the Union against the Confederate South and their Know-Nothing allies due to his aversion to slavery and his belief that all citizens, black, catholic, or foreign were equal.
+In the Civil War, after the South had seceded upon Lincoln being elected, Lincoln led the Union against the Confederate South and their Know-Nothing allies due to his aversion to slavery and his belief that all citizens, black, catholic, or foreign were equal.
+Learn more about the Civil War and Slavery (the war is about slavery, but it is about more than just morality, history isn’t that simple).

-Here we can say Lincoln was like a Hamilton or Teddy Roosevelt Republican, the kind that used to exist before the 1920’s in their moderate-to-progressive wings, not as much like a Herbert Hoover or Reagan who favored the dominate “small government” conservative ideology of the post 1920’s Republicans.
+Lincoln was like a Hamilton, Clay, or Teddy Roosevelt Republican, the kind that used to exist before the 1920’s in their moderate-to-progressive wings.
+On most issues, he was not as much like a Herbert Hoover or Reagan who favored the dominate “small government” conservative ideology of the post 1920’s Republicans.

 In words, Lincoln was a Grant-like, moderate, civil service Republican who believed in state-power and social justice.
 He idolized Henry Clay, and while he had conservative aspects of his character (strict on immigration as a Teddy or Hamilton), he was “no Know-Nothing”.